 - This should also include the completion of the charitable return, T4 summary documents, and various other annual returns (both federal and provincial).
-The Executive Director or bookkeeper needs to assure the Board and prove (if necessary) that these items are kept up to date.
+The Superintendent or bookkeeper needs to assure the Board and prove (if necessary) that these items are kept up to date.
 Directors may be held personally liable for salaries owed if the school fails to meet its commitments.

 - Approving the audit.

 - Approving any borrowing.